Portugal during World War II: Haven for refugees

 In July 1940, the civilian population of Gibraltar was evacuated due to expected attacks from Germany and Italy.

 At that time, Portuguese Madeira agreed to host about 2,500 Gibraltarian evacuees, mostly women and children, who arrived at Funchal between 21 July and 13 August 1940 and remained there until the end of the war.
 In 2010 a monument was commissioned in Gibraltar and shipped to Madeira, where it was erected next to a small chapel at Santa Catarina park, Funchal.
 The monument was a gift and a symbol of everlasting appreciation from the Gibraltarians to the Madeirans.

 The Portuguese consul general in Bordeaux, Aristides de Sousa Mendes, issued visas to thousands of refugees fleeing Nazi-occupied France.
 The issue of visas in contravention of instructions was widespread at Portuguese consulates all over Europe.
 The Portuguese Ambassador in Budapest, Carlos Sampaio Garrido, helped an estimated 1,000 Hungarian Jews in 1944.
 Along with Carlos de Liz-Texeira Branquinho, they rented houses and apartments to shelter and protect refugees from deportation and murder.

 On 28 April 1944, the Hungarian Gestapo raided the ambassador's home and arrested his guests.

 The ambassador, who physically resisted the police, was also arrested, but managed to have his guests released on the grounds of extraterritoriality of diplomatic missions.

 In 2010, Garrido was recognised as Righteous Among the Nations by Yad Vashem.

 Other Portuguese who deserve credit for saving Jews during the war include Augusto Isaac de Esaguy, Professor Francisco Paula Leite Pinto and Moisés Bensabat Amzalak.
 A devoted Jew and a supporter of Salazar, Amzalak headed the Lisbon Jewish community for 52 years, from 1926 until 1978.

 Historian Carlton Hayes, the American Ambassador in Spain during the war, writes of a "prodigious number of refugees", who began pouring into Spain in November and December 1942.

 Most were Frenchmen, half starved, without money or clothes, and Hayes writes of the decisive intervention of the Ambassador Pedro Teotónio Pereira in favour of 16,000 French military refugees who were trying in 1943 to get from Spain to North Africa in order to join the Allied forces there.
 In that group were also included Poles, Dutchmen, and Belgians, most of whom were soldiers or would-be soldiers.
 According to Hayes, the Poles in particular were destined to perform brilliant feats in the later Italian campaign.

 Portugal and the Holocaust

 Although Portugal was not at war, there are records of Portuguese victims in Mauthausen, Sachsenhausen, Neuengamme, Auschwitz, Buchenwald and Schönebeck.

 The overwhelming majority of the Portuguese victims recorded in the Holocaust came from France, even though there are records of Portuguese-Belgians, Portuguese-Germans and Portuguese-Dutch.
-Moreover, around 4,000 people of Portuguese-Jewish descent living in the Netherlands also died as a consequence of The Holocaust.
+Moreover, around 4,000 people of Portuguese-Jewish descent living in the Netherlands also died during The Holocaust.